ellenbuckley/ellenbuckley.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Dr. Buckley started the Buckley Lab at University of Illinois in Fall 2024.
+Dr. Buckley started the Buckley Lab at the University of Illinois in Fall 2024.
 We are looking for more members!
 If you are an undergrad at U of I looking for research experience, prospective graduate student or postdoc, please visit the "Contact" tab to get in touch.

 {% include section.html %}